jfr3000/drip/README.md

 i.
 Open a terminal, navigate to the drip folder and run

     yarn install

+In a separate tab, that needs to keep running as long as you want to keep the app connected, run

     yarn start

+Also run in a new tab

     yarn android

 ii.
 To see logging output, run the following command in another tab: